bhauman/bhauman.github.com/drafts/housing-bubble.md

 ## Hacking housing

-If I want to spend my time writing blog posts, exploring new programming languages, and other things that I want to do but I am unlikely to get paid for, I have to opt out of certain common expenses.
+If I want to spend my time writing blog posts, exploring new programming languages, and other things that I want to do but I am unlikely to get paid for, it's helpful to opt out of certain common expenses.
 Housing is a major expense that is ripe for pruning.

 Conventional housing requires that we spend a tremendous amount of energy and money to construct and maintain a home.
 The comfort and